oracle/tribuo/docs/Roadmap.md

 - Make `Example`s immutable after they've been added to a `Dataset`.
 This is likely to be a breaking change.
 - Add support for global feature transformations, like normalizing to a unit vector, applying PCA and others.
 - Integrate with a plotting library.
 - ONNX format model export.
+    - In 4.2 we support exporting linear models, sparse linear models, factorization machines, liblinear, libsvm and ensembles containing the previously listed models.

 ## Internals